tseemann/abricate/README.md

 # ABRicate

 Mass screening of contigs for antimicrobial resistance or virulence genes.
-It comes bundled with *seven* databases:
+It comes bundled with multiple databases:
 Resfinder, CARD, ARG-ANNOT, NCBI BARRGD, NCBI, EcOH, PlasmidFinder and VFDB.